MicrosoftDocs/azure-video-indexer/azure-video-indexer/connect-classic-account-to-arm.md

 ---
 title: Connect a classic Azure AI Video Indexer account to ARM
-description: This topic explains how to connect an existing classic paid Azure AI Video Indexer account to an ARM-based account ms.topic: how-to ms.date: 11/27/2023 ms.custom: ignite-fall-2021
+description: This article explains how to connect an existing classic paid Azure AI Video Indexer account to an ARM-based account ms.topic: how-to ms.date: 11/27/2023 ms.custom: ignite-fall-2021